Frogzalcoatl/mcbedrock-minigames/README.md

 - Custom knockback?

 ## Custom Items
-The extent of custom items on this world are currently just renamed vanilla items.
+Custom items on this world are currently just renamed vanilla items.
+I would like to learn about adding custom items through resource packs in the future, just in case we decide to give players anvil access in a future gamemode.
 As far as I know, theres no feasible way to prevent players from renaming their items to match the type/name of one of my custom items.
-I would like to learn about adding custom items through resource packs in the future, just in case we decide to give players anvil access in a future gamemode.

 ## Kits
 A collection of items with optional onKill and onDeath callbacks.
 Currently just used for kitpvp, but can be used for future modes like The Bridge.